open/close all folders

 - Raised by Humans: Tod is raised by an old widow woman after his real mother is killed by hunters.

-- Red-Headed Hero: He's a red fox and is The Hero.
+- Red Is Heroic: He's a red fox and is The Hero.

 - Undying Loyalty: To Copper, and later to Vixey.

-Voiced by: Corey Feldman (child, first movie); Kurt Russell (adult, first movie); Harrison Fahn (child, midquel)Copper is a hound dog and one of the titular protagonists.
+Voiced by: Corey Feldman (child, first movie); Kurt Russell (adult, first movie); Harrison Fahn (child, midquel)Copper is a hound dog (specifically a bloodhound from the look of him) and one of the titular protagonists.
 He becomes best friends with Tod the fox, despite the two being natural enemies.

 - Childhood Friends: With Tod.